bajohn/crosswords/readme.md

 ```
 ## TODO

-Mess around with example-helloworld solana repo, see about getting building blocks working.
+- Mess around with example-helloworld solana repo, see about getting building blocks working.

+- Next up: The hello world example seems to be working!
+We just gotta give the payer account some credits!